- 1 Hiroshi Sugimoto biography

 What influenced Sugimoto?

 In the 1970s, Sugimoto was heavily involved with the minimal and conceptual art scenes in New York.
-During this period, he would use the camera as a way of engaging with various concepts around him, and it is this involvement that influenced his style.
+During this period, he would use the camera to engage with various concepts around him, and this involvement influenced his style.
 It is also what allowed him to explore photography further beyond its obvious documentary uses.

 Through his precisely balanced images, Sugimoto’s best-known works are inspired heavily by repetition, having worked on his body of work that features photographic illusions for most of his career.
 Today, he is best known for his photographs that consist of black and white photos of classic movie theatres built in the 1920s and 1930s, as well as the ruins of abandoned movie theatres in various American states.